 My original plan was to bind the cakes together with a sweet adzuki bean paste or an adzuki bean paste buttercream, like I did with the Daring Bakers Dobos Torte (Oh, those photos kill me!).
 I changed my mind after deciding that this Battenberg baby needed some chocolate.
 I steeped some fresh ginger in hot cream, then poured it over chopped, dark chocolate, letting it set to a medium ganache, and used that instead.
 Definitely a good decision.

-For the wrap, I colored homemade cashew marzipan red, then added dark modeling chocolate (aka chocolate plastique – included in the challenge recipes) tree branches, and tiny white fondant Japanese cherry blossoms called sakura..well, my version of them.
-I decided to do the blossoms and branches at the last minute, and each blossom took for-ev-er by hand, with no tools.
+For the wrap, I colored homemade cashew marzipan red, then added dark modeling chocolate (aka chocolate plastique – included in the challenge recipes) tree branches, and tiny white fondant Japanese cherry flowers called sakura..well, my version of them.
+I decided to do the flowers and branches at the last minute, and each flower took for-ev-er by hand, with no tools.
 I got so fed up after three, that I started pinching them into stars, so that was the most tedious part, but again, it was my decision, not something Mandy requested.

 With that said, I’m not a fan of fondant, but there’s not a ton of tiny blossoms (or stars) so you can either eat them or flick them into the trash if you don’t care for fondant either.